shaner1/Machine_Learning_-_Statistic/README.md

 - Select an appropriate cost function for a given machine learning task.
 - Apply an optimisation technique to the parameters of a model.

 The reposiory consists of two separate jupyter notebooks.
-The first notebook deals with Scikit-Learn and includes an overview of Scikit-Learn and a comparison of three difference machine learning modules within it; linear, ridge and lasso.
-The second notebook focuses on the SciPy library in which I performing a one-way ANOVA test using SciPy and investigate the assumptions associated with this test.
+The first notebook deals with Scikit-Learn and includes an overview of Scikit-Learn.
+I also carry out a comparison of three difference machine learning modules within scikit-learn; linear, ridge and lasso.
+The second notebook focuses on the Stats package within the SciPy library.
+In this notebook I performing a one-way ANOVA test using SciPy and investigate the assumptions associated with this test.

 ***